11301858/XAISuite/CONTRIBUTING.md

 We welcome contribution or feedback!
 Please file a pull request or issue, and we'll get back to you as soon as we can.
+Code entries must be your own work.
+Cite all sources and/or other pull requests about the topic when filing a pull request of your own.